Nathaniel Rothschild, 5th Baron Rothschild

-Nathaniel Philip Victor James Rothschild, 5th Baron Rothschild (born 12 July 1971) is a British-born Canadian financier and hereditary peer, who is a member of the Rothschild banking family of England.
-He has settled in Switzerland and is also a naturalised Montenegrin citizen.
+Nathaniel "Nat" Philip Victor James Rothschild, 5th Baron Rothschild (born 12 July 1971) is a financier and hereditary peer of the United Kingdom, who is a member of the Rothschild banking family of England.
+Rothschild was born and grew up in England; he holds Canadian, Swiss and Montenegrin citizenship.

 Rothschild became the 5th Baron Rothschild on the death of his father, on 26 February 2024.

 Early life

 Rothschild was born Nathaniel Philip Victor James Rothschild in Paddington, Greater London, England, on 12 July 1971, as the youngest child and only son to Jacob Rothschild, 4th Baron Rothschild, a member of the Rothschild banking family of England, and his wife, Serena Rothschild, Baroness Rothschild (née Dunn).
 He has three sisters: Hannah Rothschild (formerly Brookfield), Beth Matilda Rothschild (formerly Tomassini) and Emily Magda "Emmy" Freeman-Attwood (née Rothschild).

 Family

-Rothschild's mother came from a Christian background, while his father was Jewish (Rothschild's paternal grandfather, Victor Rothschild, 3rd Baron Rothschild, was born into a Jewish family, while his paternal grandmother, Barbara Judith Rothschild (née Hutchinson; 1911–1989), had converted to Judaism upon marriage).
-His maternal grandparents were Lady Mary Sybil St. Clair-Erskine, daughter of James St Clair-Erskine, 5th Earl of Rosslyn, and Vera Mary St Clair-Erskine, Countess of Rosslyn, and Sir Philip Gordon Dunn, 2nd Baronet, the only son of the Canadian financier and tycoon Sir James Hamet Dunn, 1st Baronet.
+Rothschild's mother came from a Christian background, while his father was Jewish.
+Rothschild's paternal grandfather, Victor Rothschild, 3rd Baron Rothschild, was born into a Jewish family, while his paternal grandmother, Barbara Judith Rothschild (née Hutchinson; 1911–1989), converted to Judaism upon marriage.
+His maternal grandparents were Lady Mary Sybil St. Clair-Erskine, daughter of James St Clair-Erskine, 5th Earl of Rosslyn and Vera Mary St Clair-Erskine, Countess of Rosslyn, and Sir Philip Gordon Dunn, 2nd Baronet, the only son of the Canadian financier and tycoon Sir James Hamet Dunn, 1st Baronet.